Photography by The Dani Creative

 Entrance fees: Adult (Day Use Only): $6 Daily Child 12 Years and Under : Free

 Hours: Open daily.
 Park office open: 8 a.m. – 5 p.m.

 Do Your Thing

-If you need to satisfy your coffee craving pronto, look no further than Do Your Thing.
-This trendy coffee shop offers a mouthwatering variety of beverages, sweet & savory toasts, scones, and other items to tide you over before your next adventure.
+If you need to satisfy your quirky coffee craving pronto, look no further than Do Your Thing.
+This trendy and quirky coffee shop offers a mouthwatering variety of beverages, sweet & savory toasts, scones, and other items to tide you over before your next adventure.

 We went to Frama on our last day in Marfa for a quick coffee and ice cream (yes for breakfast!).
 This café is connected to a laundromat for extra convenience, and it offers no shortage of delicious foods and beverages.
 From oat milk lattes to over 10 flavors of ice cream, there’s something at Frama to satisfy every kind of taste.

 The Sentinel is a beautiful coffee shop with a cute curated selection of home goods.
 Order the lavender latte or Spanish latte!

 Opened by the owner of Palamino Coffee and Flat Track Coffee (coffee shops in Austin) is Big Sandy located inside a trailer.

 There were a few lunch options in Marfa when we were there.
 Luckily Para Llevar was open – we had the truffle mushroom pizza and it was delicious!

 The Get Go is the local grocery store in Marfa with good wine, beer, organic produce, natural and ethnic foods, chocolates & snacks, eco-friendly housewares and locally-made items.